 Drainage Deficient Areas

 On some properties there are historic drainage problems where the lot may require works to improve the drainage.
 These lots are referred to as Drainage Deficient and are identified as part of undertaking one of the flood information searches discussed above.
 If a lot is a declared drainage deficient lot, then additional filling is needed to ensure the lot will drain effectively.
 This has to occur before constructing a dwelling on that lot.
 Council will contact you to advise that a Drainage deficient area survey flood information search will also be needed.

 The Drainage deficient area survey flood information search provides the survey details of the earthworks required to address the drainage deficiency.
 This search takes up to 20 working days.

 Requesting a Flood Information Search

 There are two ways of requesting the above flood information search products from council.
-These are:

 Fees apply for these searches.

 You must submit a request for cancellations (and refund) before the search request is processed.

 As the application process is automated, if you would like a refund, it is best to contact the Flooding and Stormwater Management Team directly by email: firstname.lastname@example.org.